moira-alert/doc/source/user_guide/hidden_pages.rst

 --------

-As soon as you've set up your triggers, contact and subscriptions you may want to know what triggers generate more events than overs.
+As soon as you've set up your triggers, contact and subscriptions you may want to know what triggers generate more events than others.
 With ``/noisiness`` you can find how many events each trigger has generated.
+If authorization is enabled this page is available only for admins.